Specsight (“we”, “us”, “our”) is a product operated by Ola Piętka, a sole proprietorship (jednoosobowa działalność gospodarcza) registered in Poland.

 - Contractual necessity (Art.
 6(1)(b)) — processing your account data, source code (transiently), and organisation data is necessary to provide the Specsight service you signed up for.

 - Legitimate interest (Art.
-6(1)(f)) — collecting usage analytics and event logs to maintain, secure, and improve the service.
-Our interest is balanced against your rights by limiting data collection to what is necessary and not sharing it with third parties for their own purposes.
+6(1)(f)) — collecting usage analytics and event logs to maintain, secure, and improve the service; and sending occasional service announcements about Specsight to people who have created an account (see §3a).
+Our interest is balanced against your rights by limiting data collection to what is necessary, not sharing it with third parties for their own purposes, and offering one-click unsubscribe in every email.

 - Consent (Art.
-6(1)(a)) — sending non-essential notification emails (scan complete, sync complete, report ready).
-You can withdraw consent at any time in your notification settings.
+6(1)(a)) — sending non-essential transactional notification emails (scan complete, sync complete, report ready), and adding you to Specsight’s newsletter when you actively opt in (see §3a).
+You can withdraw consent at any time in your notification settings or via the unsubscribe link in any marketing email.

 - Legal obligation (Art.
 6(1)(c)) — retaining billing records as required by Polish tax law.